tanmay-rpatil/tetconf-compiler/README.md

 # Tetris

 ## TADS Language
-The laguage is a declarative language, that spcifies how a tertis game needs to be configured.
-The TADS compiler will scan and parse a ```.tads``` file which will pick up configuration parameters and generate a pyhton tetris game.
+The language is a declarative language, that specifies how a tetris game needs to be configured.
+The TADS compiler will scan and parse a ```.tads``` file which will pick up configuration parameters and generate a python tetris game.

 ---
 ---